 Sector growth has been steady at around 9% per year over the last 20 years.
 We’re building on these strong foundations and making Australia a financial centre of the Asia-Pacific region.
 We currently lead the region in investment management, real asset financing and securitisation.

-Australia has introduced legislation to supercharge international investment into Australia’s funds management industry.
+The Australian Government has introduced legislation to supercharge international investment into Australia’s funds management industry.
 The Corporate Collective Investment Vehicle regime will allow the industry to use a structure that is more familiar to overseas investors and provide economies of scale to both domestic and international investors.
 This will further enhance Australia’s attractiveness as a location to manage global capital

 We have mutually beneficial trade agreements with the UK and Singapore to reduce barriers to entry and promote opportunities in each market.
 For example, the UK-Australia FinTech Bridge helps Australia’s fintech ecosystem directly engage with customers, investors and regulators with one of the world’s largest fintech markets.

 Incentives, grants and support